 d.
 The evaluations shall be available to the Associate Dean of the Faculty (faculty affairs), to the Dean of the Faculty/Vice President for Academic Affairs, and to the President for their examination during consideration of reappointment, tenure, promotions, or salary advancement.
 In addition, the evaluations shall be available to ATC and PC for its examination during consideration for reappointment, promotions, or tenure.

 e.
 Faculty members have a right to receive fair and honest evaluations.
-A faculty member who feels this right has been violated may pursue the matter through any of several channels (Department Chair, Dean of the Faculty/Vice President for Academic Affairs, CAFR, etc.) that seem appropriate to the particular case.
+A faculty member who feels this right has been violated may pursue the matter through any of several channels (Department Chair, Program Director, Dean of the Faculty/Vice President for Academic Affairs, CAFR, etc.) that seem appropriate to the particular case.

 2. Departmental Student Evaluations

 Student evaluations administered by departments or programs are required for all lecture, discussion, laboratory, and studio courses.
 At the discretion of the instructor, departmental evaluation forms may also be used to evaluate independent studies, internships, and thesis or individual research courses.
 These evaluations should be administered in such a way as to ensure validity, responsibility, and where possible, confidentiality.
+(See CBA, Article XXIV, 5.)

 a.
 Validity shall mean that the methods each department may devise for its own needs be likely to produce nearly complete returns from each class.